ijayzo/k8s/README.md

 step 22

-- create a dashboard - rows of single/grouped panels (visual representations of data/queries) organized to show similar data. we will be using variables to create the dashboards.
+- create a dashboard - rows of single/grouped panels (visual representations of data/queries) organized to show similar data. we will be using variables to create the dashboards. variables allow for one dashboard to be used by any of your clusters/instances just by changing the ip, instead of creating a new dashboard for each server. also, makes sure that your users can't change the panel settings.

 	# ensure you have the right permissions
 	+ https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/

+	# within your grafana, make a new dashboard (or editing an old dashboard), and go to settings at the top. this is where you will find the variables section.
+	+

 	#
 	+